-Summing up, many interpretations can be proposed to justify the ineffectiveness of aid in stimulating economic progresses in Sudan.
-First, the positive impact of aid presence on indicators such as, economic growth and capital accumulation is likely to depend on the type of ODA received.
-In this regard, considerable portions of ODA received by Sudan were in the form of food and other in kind humanitarian assistance.
-Allocating ODA to these areas may delay its potential positive impact on economic growth.
-Second, the poor absorptive capacities characterized Sudan economy, particularly the aspects related to human capital development, may slow the digestion of benefits arising from aid presence.
-Looked at differently, this may support the supposition that in order for aid to be more effective, a minimum level of education and knowledge may need to be met by recipient countries.
-Third, the actual amounts of ODA inflows received may turn out to be negligible compared to the huge capital gap experienced by the country.
-That is to say in order to make these assistances impactful on the economy, a minimum amount of aid needs to be secured.
+Summing up, many interpretations can be proposed to justify aid's ineffectiveness in stimulating economic progresses in Sudan.
+First, the positive impact of aid on indicators such as, economic growth and capital accumulation is likely to depend on the type of ODA received.
+In this regard, considerable portions of ODA received by Sudan were in the form of food and other humanitarian assistance.
+Second, the poor absorptive capacities characterized Sudan economy, particularly the aspects related to human capital, may slow the digestion of benefits arising from aid presence.
+Third, the actual amounts of ODA inflows received by Sudan may turn out to be negligible compared to the capital gap experienced by the country.
+Fourth, the perception of corruption may also hinder the contribution of aid to economic growth.
+Yet, concluding that aid is ineffective in spurring economic enhancements in Sudan based on the above mentioned stylized facts, is largely subject to the doubts.

-Fourth, the perception of corruption may also play a critical role in hindering the contribution of aid to economic growth.
-Aid as a kind assistance given by donors represents resources put at the hand of governments.
-Accordingly, the full utilization of these resources is likely to depend on the level of transparency and the equality of local institutions in Sudan.
-Unfortunately, the records of Sudan on the matters of transparency as well as the quality of public institutions are not enough developed to the level that makes aid function well in upgrading economic indicators.
-Yet, concluding that aid is ineffective in spurring economic enhancements in Sudan, as appeared from the above mentioned stylized facts, is largely subject to the doubts.
 Therefore, a sophisticated analysis performed via an advanced econometric technique can be called up to challenge this conclusion.